EVAyo/epicgame-claimer/docs/README_DOCKER.md

 ### Some Examples

-* Save account information to local path(Then you don't need to login next time when you start a new container):
+* Save account information to local path(Then you don't need to login the next time when you start a new container):

     ```bash
     docker run -it -v ~/epicgames_claimer/User_Data:/User_Data luminoleon/epicgames-claimer
     ```

-* Fix the time zone of the container:
+* Adjust to the time zone of the container:

     ```bash
     docker run -it -e TZ=<YOUR TIME ZONE> luminoleon/epicgames-claimer